top of page

 • Card info

-To get more qualitative insights, the current SIMO journey was tested with users to understand customers' pain points and dig deeper into the problems.
-Generally, the journey was positively received but the important findings were:
+To gather qualitative insights, the current SIMO journey was testing with users to uncover pain points and better understand the underlying problems:

-With a lot of different e-commerce checkouts out there, I wanted to explore how other companies approach their checkout journey.
-Some of the ones that had cleaner UI and a simpler experience were made.com, Shopify, Lakeland, Sky, 02, Vodafone, T-mobile and Three.
+With a lot of different e-commerce checkouts out there, I explored how other companies approach their checkout journey.
+Some of the ones that had a simpler experience with a cleaner UI were made.com, Shopify, Lakeland, Sky, 02, Vodafone, T-mobile and Three.

 Ideation and BML Canvas (Build, measure learn)